-- Copyright in a literary, dramatic, musical or artistic work lasts for the life of the author plus 70 years from the end of the calendar year in which the author dies. - Copyright in computer-generated literary, dramatic, musical or artistic works lasts 50 years from the end of the calendar year in which the work was made. - Copyright in a film expires 70 years after the end of the calendar year in which the death occurs of the last to survive of the principal director, the authors of the screenplay and dialogue, and the composer of any music specifically created for the film. - Copyright in a sound recording expires 50 years from the end of the calendar year in which the recording is made; or if, during that period, the recording is published, 70 years from the end of the calendar year in which it was first published; or if, during that period, the recording is not published but is played or communicated in public, 70 years from the end of the calendar year in which it was first so made available. - Copyright in a broadcast expires 50 years from the end of the calendar year in which the broadcast was made. - Copyright in the typographical arrangement of a published edition expires at the end of the period of 25 years from the end of the calendar year in which the edition was first published. - 1.5 Is there any overlap between copyright and other intellectual property rights such as design rights and database rights?
+- Copyright in a literary, dramatic, musical or artistic work lasts for the life of the author plus 70 years from the end of the calendar year in which the author dies. - Copyright in computer-generated literary, dramatic, musical or artistic works lasts 50 years from the end of the calendar year in which the work was made. - Copyright in a film expires 70 years after the end of the calendar year in which the death occurs of the last to survive of the principal director, the author of the screenplay or dialogue, and the composer of any music specifically created for the film. - Copyright in a sound recording expires 50 years from the end of the calendar year in which the recording is made; or if, during that period, the recording is published, 70 years from the end of the calendar year in which it was first published; or if, during that period, the recording is not published but is played or communicated in public, 70 years from the end of the calendar year in which it was first so made available. - Copyright in a broadcast expires 50 years from the end of the calendar year in which the broadcast was made. - Copyright in the typographical arrangement of a published edition expires at the end of the period of 25 years from the end of the calendar year in which the edition was first published.

+1.5 Is there any overlap between copyright and other intellectual property rights such as design rights and database rights?

-Some works are also covered by other intellectual property rights in addition to copyright: e.g. 3-D and other designs can be protected by design rights; a database may be protected by the sui generis database right (this is intended to protect and reward investment in the creation and arrangement of databases); and a logo can also potentially be protected by a trade mark.
+Some works are also covered by other intellectual property rights in addition to copyright: e.g. 3-D and other designs can be protected by design rights; a database may be protected by the sui generis database right (this is intended to protect and reward investment in the creation and arrangement of databases, and protects right-sholders from the extraction and/or re-utilisation of the contents of the database).
+A logo protected by copyright may also be protected as a trade mark.